AnuragDutt36/AnuragDutt36/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=AnuragDutt36&label=Profile%20views&color=0e75b6&style=flat" alt="AnuragDutt36" /> </p>

 - :mortar_board: I'm a **dedicated BCA student** with a **thirst for knowledge and a love for coding**.
-In just one year, I've dived deep into the world of programming, mastering languages like **C, C++, Python, Java, and web technologies such as HTML, CSS, and JavaScript**.
+In just one year, I've dived deep into the world of programming, mastering languages like **C, C++, Java, and web technologies such as HTML, CSS, and JavaScript**.
 I've even explored popular **frameworks like Bootstrap and Tailwind** to create stunning web experiences.

 - :bulb: Currently, my **focus lies in Java**.
 I'm on a mission to **unlock its full potential**.
 I recently **joined the "Java with DSA & System Design" course by PW Skills**, equipping myself with a solid foundation.
 However, I'm hungry for more and excited to **delve into the advanced realms of Java** in the near future.